Mathematics (MATH)

 MATH1777 CALCULUS 1B

-This course builds on knowledge of basic derivatives and continues to develop rules for derivatives of combinations, such as the product and chain rules.
-It also covers applications of derivatives, including related rates and optimization.
-This is a seven week course.
-Prerequisite: MATH1776 (2 credits) fall, spring
+This course builds on knowledge of basic derivatives and covers additional rules such as implicit differentiation and derivatives of inverse trigonometric functions.
+The course covers graphical interpretation of derivatives, as well as applications of derivatives, including related rates and optimization.
+The concepts of antiderivatives and accumulation are also introduced.
+This is a seven-week course.
+Prerequisite: MATH1776 (2 credits) fall, spring, summer

 MATH1875 INTEGRATED ENGINEERING CALCULUS II